-p) Screening
+17) Screening

-- i) The architectural design of the buildings shall incorporate features which screen, contain and conceal all heating, ventilation, air conditioning units, trash enclosures, dumpsters, loading docks and service yards.
-Landscaping, fencing, berms and similar features may be used to accomplish this goal. - ii) Fencing, screening, landscaped berms, natural features or combination thereof, shall be utilized to shield from the view of abutting residential properties and public ways all loading and unloading operations, storage and repair work areas, commercial vehicle parking, and waste disposal and collection areas.
+a) The architectural design of the buildings shall incorporate features which screen, contain and conceal all heating, ventilation, air conditioning units,

+- trash enclosures, dumpsters, loading docks and service yards.
+Landscaping, fencing, berms and similar features may be used to accomplish this goal. - b) Fencing, screening, landscaped berms, natural features or combination thereof, shall be utilized to shield from the view of abutting residential properties and the closest public ways all loading and unloading operations, storage and repair work areas, commercial vehicle parking, and waste disposal and collection areas.
 Screens at least as high as the equipment they hide shall be of a color and material matching or compatible with the dominant colors and materials found on the facades of the principal building.
-Chain link or cyclone fencing (with or without slats) shall not be used to satisfy this requirement. - iii) Equipment that would remain visible despite the screening due to differences in topography (i.e., a site that is at a lower grade than surrounding roadways) shall be completely enclosed except for vents needed for air flow, in which event such vents shall occupy no more than 25% of the enclosure façade.
+Chain link or cyclone fencing (with or without slats) shall not be used to satisfy this requirement.